kodycode/Black-Desert-Enhancement-Simulator/README.md

 The site uses 'Marcellus' as a font so browser font may differ from screenshot.

 # Changelog
+- [5/7/2017] Added sounds while you enhance now.
+Also added a mute checkbox if you wish to enhance with any sounds.
+Code cleanups.
 - [5/3/2017] Removed tossing items into the trash bin and instead provided a convenient way to get rid of items by just tossing them outside of the inventory window.
 Minor adjustments.

 ## Credits: